 Welcome to the Irene Creso Herbarium

-The Irene Creso Herbarium serves primarily as a teaching resource for biology classes at Pacific Lutheran University, and is an untapped goldmine of taxonomic and distribution gems chiefly from Pierce, Chelan, Kitsap, and other western Washington counties.
+The Irene Creso Herbarium serves as both a teaching resource for biology classes at Pacific Lutheran University, and as research goldmine of taxonomic and distribution gems chiefly from Pierce, Chelan, Kitsap, and other western Washington counties.
 The collection holds over 10,000 specimens, over 9,000 of which are digitized and accessible to researchers anywhere via the PNW Herbarium Consortium database.

 To browse the contents of the Irene Creso Herbarium, follow the directions under the “Database” tab below.